 - Avoidance: Taking extra steps to avoid reminders of the traumatic event.

-- Hyperarousal and/or Hypervigilance: Traumatized people can startle easily, be more irritable, exhibit risky behavior, have problems concentrating and sleeping.
+- Hyperarousal and/or Hypervigilance: Traumatized people can startle easily, be more irritable, exhibit risky behavior, or have problems concentrating and sleeping.

-Understand Trauma Reactions in Children Who Experienced Abuse
+Understanding Trauma Reactions in Children Who Experienced Abuse

 Managing Back to School Time for Children Who Have Experienced Trauma